Finance Area Coordinator

 Bruce has served as an expert witness in matters involving consumer and corporate finance, health care, life sciences, product liability and valuation.
 He has testified in a variety of venues, including U.S. district courts, state superior court and the Financial Industry Regulatory Authority (FINRA).

 Putting serious professional issues aside, Bruce emphasizes quality of life.
-He is a family man and places a premium on spending time with his wife Nikki and daughter Zoe.
 He also has a lot of hobbies.
 He is a masters swimmer at Rice, a whiskey connoisseur, and an avid poker player.
 In his spare time, you might find him playing blues guitar.

 Bruce looks forward to adding to the already productive research environment at Rice and to many long-lasting friendships.